terotuomala/pysakkiopas/README.md

 # Pysäkkiopas
 This application was originally developed 2017 in a React programming course hosted by University of Helsinki.
 The purpose of this application is to provide a simple user interface for searching HSL bus stop schedules.
 The data source for the timetables and bus stops is provided by digitransit.fi [Routing API](https://digitransit.fi/en/developers/services-and-apis/1-routing-api/).

-The application can be found from: https://pysakkiopas.netlify.com/
+The application can be found at: https://pysakkiopas.netlify.com/

 ### Features
-The details for the next 10 outgoing busses from the selected bus stop with the following details:
+The list of next 10 outgoing busses from the selected bus stop with the following details:
 - Line number and destination of the bus
 - Scheduled arrival time
 - Real-time arrival time